Aging of the United States: Social welfare and healthcare

+An aging population has implications for social-welfare programs.
 The U.S. federal social security system functions through collecting payroll taxes to support older citizens.
 It is possible that a smaller workforce, coupled with increased numbers of longer-living elderly, may have a negative impact on the social security system.
-The Social Security Administration estimates that the dependency ratio (people ages 65+ divided by people ages 20–64) in 2080 will be over 40%, compared to the 20% in 2005.
+The Social Security Administration (SSA) estimates that the dependency ratio (people ages 65+ divided by people ages 20–64) in 2080 will be over 40%, compared to the 20% in 2005.
+SSA data shows one out of every four 65-year-olds today will live past the age of 90, while one out of 10 will live past 95.
+Indeed, 60% of baby boomers are more worried about outliving their savings than dying.
 Rising life expectancy may result in reductions in social security benefits, devaluing private and public pension programs.
-Were there to be a reduction or elimination of programs such as social security and Medicare, many may need delay retirement and to continue working.
+Were there to be a reduction or elimination of programs such as social security and Medicare, many may need to delay retirement and to continue working.
 In 2018, 29% of Americans aged 65–72 remained active in the labor force, according to the Pew Research Center, as Americans generally expect to continue to work after turning 65.
 The baby boomers who chose to remain in the work force after the age of 65 tended to be university graduates, whites, and urban residents.
 That the boomers maintained a relatively high labor participation rate made economic sense because the longer they postpone retirement, the more Social Security benefits they could claim, once they finally retire.
+However, given current trends (2023), U.S. federal expenditure on programs for the elderly will equal spending on education, research and development, transportation, and national defense combined by 2033.
+This compounds the problem of soaring public debt.